neondatabase/website/content/docs/conceptual-guides/branching.md

 To delete a branch:

 1. In the Neon Console, select the **Branches** tab.
 2. Select the branch you want to delete.
 3. If the left pane, select **Delete** from the menu associated with the branch.
 4. In the **Delete the branch** dialog, click **Delete**.

-Deleting a branch deletes all endpoints associated with the branch.
+Deleting a branch deletes the endpoint associated with the branch.

 ## Branching from the API